Xylophone

 Caisa |

 The sound of the Steel Drum is inseparably connected with Caribbean culture.
 At the end of the 1930s the first Steel Drums came into being.
 In the beginning they were made from oil barrels and played as simple percussion instruments.
 Henceforth the Steel Drum developed into a professional melody instrument that is used in many musical genres.
-A remarkable result is that Steel Drum orchestras now perform complete orchestra works and impress listeners with their virtuosity.
+A remarkable result is that Steel Drum orchestras now perform complete orchestral works and impress listeners with their virtuosity.

 The Steel Drum is a percussion instrument with concavely arched sheet metal.
 In this metal the instrument maker hammers sound fields of different sizes to give precisely tuned notes.
 They are played with rubberized strikers and produce a soft but intense sound.